cachedpotato/NixOS-Configs/README.md

 Can you believe this took me 3 whole weeks?
 Yeah, me neither.
 ![screenshot](screenshots/Preview1.png)
 Nothing too much going on, I'm using Hyprland as my DE + Ags for my status bar atm.
 As for the status bar I may add a few more widgets but at the same time I do not find the need to.
+Hell, I don't even have floating tiles.
+I just think of tiling WMs as a glorified version of tmux, however wrong that may be.

 ## Issues
 There are currently 3 major Issues with my setup: